 - High returns.
 People use the BRRRR strategy because it usually works.
 When it’s done right, you have the potential to enjoy massive returns.
 And the refinance-and-repeat facet of the strategy means you get to enjoy recurring, robust returns (on top of monthly cash flow).

-- Unlike other buy-and-hold investments in which you tie up your cash for years, this strategy is comparatively liquid.
+- Liquid strategy.
+Unlike other buy-and-hold investments in which you tie up your cash for years, this strategy is comparatively liquid.
 You’re in a position to pull out your money within just a few months.

 - Quality final product.
 In conclusion, a rehabbed property is in much better condition than one that’s falling apart.
 You complete the process owning a quality property that could be dependable and marketable for years to come.